selectel/terraform-provider-selectel/website/docs/index.html.markdown

 If omitted, the provider will use default endpoint automatically.
 Reference to OpenStack-like `OS_AUTH_URL` environment variable.

-* `token` - (Optional) The Selectel API key token.
-If omitted, the `SEL_TOKEN` environment variable is used.
-Now used only for DNS-API.

 * `project_id` - (Optional) The Selectel VPC project.
 Used only to import resources that need an auth token in the project scope.
 If omitted, the `SEL_PROJECT_ID` environment variable is used.